Russian International Affairs Council

 The Russian International Affairs Council (RIAC, Российский совет по международным делам) is a non-profit academic and diplomatic think tank established by the presidential decree dated 2 February 2010.
-The founders of the RIAC are the Ministry of Foreign Affairs of the Russian Federation, Ministry of Education and Science, Russian Academy of Science, the Russian Union of Industrialists and Entrepreneurs and Russian news agency Interfax.
+The founders of the RIAC are the Ministry of Foreign Affairs of the Russian Federation, the Ministry of Education and Science, the Russian Academy of Science, the Russian Union of Industrialists and Entrepreneurs and the Russian news agency Interfax.

 The Russian International Affairs Council was founded on orders of then-President Dmitry Medvedev to contribute to Russia's soft power efforts.

 The RIAC activities are aimed at strengthening peace, friendship and solidarity between peoples, preventing international conflicts and promoting conflict resolution and crisis settlement.
 It operates as a link between the state, scholar community, business, and civil society in an effort to find foreign policy solutions to current international issues.
 The RIAC is one of Russia's public diplomacy tools.

 The RIAC mission is to facilitate Russia's peaceful integration into the global community, partly through greater cooperation between Russian scientific institutions and foreign think tanks/scholars on major international issues.

-The council's strategic mission is to facilitate communication between government officials and the expert, business and civil communities when elaborating foreign policy decisions.
+The council's strategic mission is to facilitate communication between government officials and experts, as well as business and civil communities when elaborating foreign policy decisions.